qball1809/App-Store/Reset.md

 See the [[UAS (Unsupported App Store)|UAS]]

 ### Manually
-You'll need to delete two directories, as well as one file, and then restart your Plex Media Server
+If WebTools is in a State, where it's completely off, you might have to reset it manually.
+To do that, you'll need to delete two directories, as well as one file, and then restart your Plex Media Server

 * WebTools Cache directory
   * Locate the [Cache Directory](https://support.plex.tv/hc/en-us/articles/202967376-Clearing-Plugin-Channel-Agent-HTTP-Caches), and delete the directory named `com.plexapp.plugins.WebTools`